getzze/RobustModels.jl/README.md

 where `wᵢ = ifelse(rᵢ>0, τ, 1-τ)` and `τ` is the quantile of interest. `τ=0.5` corresponds to _Least Absolute Deviations_.

-This problem is solved exactly using linear programming techniques, specifically, interior point methods using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) package with the [GLPK](https://github.com/JuliaOpt/GLPK.jl) backend.
+This problem is solved exactly using linear programming techniques, specifically, interior point methods using the internal API of [Tulip](https://github.com/ds4dm/Tulip.jl).
+The internal API is considered unstable, but it results in a much lighter dependency than including the [JuMP](https://github.com/JuliaOpt/JuMP.jl) package with Tulip backend.

 ## Credits